-Deciding the proper strategy to do with that money is the most common thing we do and more times than not, it makes sense to roll that retirement account into a traditional IRA.
-When we’re deciding on an income plan with the IRA it never fails that I get the question, “How much interest does an IRA make?”.
-I always crack a smile when I hear this because it’s such a common question that hear, that I thought it would be best to explain how you actually make interest on an IRA.
+Deciding the proper strategy to do with that money is the most common thing we do, and more times than not, it makes sense to roll that retirement account into a traditional IRA.
+When we’re deciding on an income plan with the IRA, it never fails to answer the question, “How much interest does an IRA make?”.
+I always crack a smile when I hear this because it’s such a common question that hear that I thought it would be best to explain how you actually make interest in an IRA.

-The Best Rates On Your IRA
+The Best Rates on Your IRA

-Why So Much Confusion?
+Why Is There So Much Confusion?

 IRA Interest Rate = Total Return

 *Dividends are not guaranteed.
-Interest and bond payments are subject to the claims paying ability of the issuer and may be subject to certain terms or restrictions.
+Interest and bond payments are subject to the claims-paying ability of the issuer and may be subject to certain terms or restrictions.
 Investing is subject to risk.
 Appreciation is not guaranteed.

-- Appreciation (or depreciation).
+2. Appreciation (or depreciation)

 Income From a Portfolio

 The income portion of the portfolio is the closest you’ll get to a fixed interest rate on your portfolio.
 I want to stress that even the income portion of a portfolio can change pretty quickly based on many factors.
-Increasing or decreasing interest rates will have the largest effect just as they would on CD’s at your bank.
+Increasing or decreasing interest rates will have the largest effect, just as they would on CDs at your bank.

-Appreciation on a Portfolio
+Appreciation of a Portfolio

 Count Your Interest Blessings

 - Certificates of Deposit at FDIC insured and offer a fixed rate of return.
-Certificates of Deposit that are sold prior to maturity in the secondary market are subject to market fluctuation, so that upon sale an investor may receive more or less than their original investment.
+Certificates of Deposit that are sold prior to maturity in the secondary market are subject to market fluctuation so that upon sale, an investor may receive more or less than their original investment.

-- Stock investing involves risk including loss of principal.
+- Stock investing involves risk, including loss of principal.

-- Price, yields and availability of securities are subject to change.
-Certain call or special redemption features may exist which could impact yield.
+- Price, yields, and availability of securities are subject to change.
+Certain call or special redemption features may exist, which could impact yield.

 - Hypothetical examples are for illustrative purposes only.
 Results will vary.